WHAT IS MUPIROCIN OINTMENT USP 2 %

 T Bact Mupirocin 2% Ointment is also used to treat secondary infections that occur in damaged skin, for example due to eczema, psoriasis, atopic dermatitis, herpes (cold sores), genetic skin disorders that cause dry, fragile skin, and also for treatment of infected traumatic lesions such as wounds, ulcers, minor burns, cuts, grazes and insect bites, as well as to prevent the development of infection and help wound healing.

-HOW TO USE T BACT MUPIROCIN 2% OINTMENT
+HOW TO USE MUPIROCIN OINTMENT USP 2 PERCENT

-Apply T Bact Mupirocin 2% ointment to the affected area three times each day for as long as recommended by your dermatologist, usually for up to 10 days.
+Apply T Bact Mupirocin ointment USP 2 percent to the affected area three times each day for as long as recommended by your dermatologist, usually for up to 10 days.
 Squeeze a small amount onto your fingertip and rub in gently; always wash your hands before and after applying the ointment.
 Your dermatologist may recommend applying a gauze to the infected area over the ointment.